HF-RapidResponse/volunteer-portal/README.md

 This web app serves as a launch point for volunteers who want to get involved with [Humanity Forward](https://movehumanityforward.com/).

+## System Requirements

+Running this code requires the developer to have a working computer with a terminal (built-in terminal for Linux/OSX or something like [Git Bash](https://git-scm.com/downloads)), an IDE such as [Visual Studio Code](https://code.visualstudio.com/), and [Node](https://nodejs.org/en/) installed globally.
+There is no mandated node version in the package files, but for reference, I'm running on version 14.6.

 ## Setup

 To run this code locally, it must first be cloned from GitHub.
 This can be done with the following command: